 Factor #1: Realtime GraphQL

-Factor #1 is to use realtime GraphQL as the data API layer.
-You can use the GraphQL layer for sync actions (like traditional REST) or for (realtime) async consumption.
+Factor #1 is to use realtime GraphQL as the API layer for your application.
+You will need the GraphQL layer for mutating state and for receiving realtime updates to state changes.
 Hence, the GraphQL layer should have the following 2 properties:

-- Low-latency: An end-user should see instant feedback of an action and not have to wait long on an API (<100ms ideal, upto 1 second at worst).
+- Low-latency: An end-user should see instant feedback of an action (i.e. state manipulation) and not have to wait long on an API (<100ms ideal, upto 1 second at worst).

 - Support subscriptions: Consume information “realtime” from the backend via GraphQL Subscriptions.
-Avoid the use of continuous polling (thereby reducing resource consumption).
+Avoid the use of continuous polling (for scalability).

 Traditional vs 3factor